Edel Rodriguez: In the news

 For the 2015 February 8 issue of Newsweek, the cover story by Nina Burleigh was illustrated by Rodriguez.
 The cover image, portraying a woman with her skirt being lifted up by a computer cursor created controversy, with some calling it a faceless and sexualized symbol of women.
 The cover image also created what NBC News described as a "firestorm" on Twitter, after the website Jezebel derided the illustration.
 Burleigh, who wrote the cover story, described the critical comments as petty.
 On PBS, Rodriguez defended the work saying "it’s not sexist, it depicts the ugliness of sexism".

-For the August 22, 2016 issue of Time, editor-in-chief Nancy Gibbs focused their cover on Republican Donald Trump's presidential campaign, with the cover title Meltdown.
+For the August 22, 2016, issue of Time, editor-in-chief Nancy Gibbs focused their cover on Republican Donald Trump's presidential campaign, with the cover title Meltdown.
 DW Pine commissioned Rodriguez for the cover illustration.
 The cover appeared on various news broadcasts, including PBS and MSNBC, as well as generating news coverage in such magazines and newspapers as The Washington Post and People.

-For the February 4, 2017 issue of Der Spiegel, Rodriguez's cover image depicting President Donald Trump holding the Statue of Liberty's severed head in one hand and a knife in the other, with the cover title America First generated news coverage in such publications as The Washington Post, The Guardian, Newsweek and other news outlets.
+For the February 4, 2017, issue of Der Spiegel, Rodriguez's cover image depicting President Donald Trump holding the Statue of Liberty's severed head in one hand and a knife in the other, with the cover title America First generated news coverage in such publications as The Washington Post, The Guardian, Newsweek and other news outlets.
 The cover image was described as tasteless by vice-president of the European Parliament, Alexander Graf Lambsdorff and defended by Der Spiegel editor-in-chief Klaus Brinkbaeumer, who commented that he was surprised by the impact of the illustration.

 The August 28th, 2017 issue of Time, titled Hate in America, focused on a rally in Charlottesville, Virginia, that resulted in the death of 2 police officers and a 32-year-old women.
 Illustrated by Rodriguez, the cover art, depicting a protester giving a Nazi salute while draped in an American flag was covered in the news by CNN and Market Watch.

 In early 2018, Rodriguez met U2's stage designer, Es Devlin, at the Design Indaba Conference in Cape Town, South Africa.
 An upcoming U2 tour, eXPERIENCE + iNNOCENCE, was still being developed at that time and Rodriguez was brought in to create 40 works of art that would be shown prominently during the pre-show and prior to the second act of the performance.
 His illustrations incorporated text from the Declaration of Independence and the U.S. Constitution, with texts such as "When the government becomes destructive it is the right of the people to abolish it" and slogans such as "Poverty Is Sexist" and "Educate a girl, empower a community."
-They also covered social issues such as immigration, gun violence, and free speech with signs that read, "Refugees Welcome", and "Fight Back!".
+Works produced for this event also covered social issues such as immigration, gun violence, and free speech with signs that read, "Refugees Welcome", and "Fight Back!".